 This machine is used to make impressions of the required denomination of postage stamps on the outbound letters and envelopes.
 It is very popular in large offices where thousands of letters have to be stamped every day.
-The Franking machine can be hired under a license from the Post-Office.
+The Franking machine can be hired under a license from the post-office.
 Rent is charged for use of the machine.
-The letter to be stamped is inserted in the machine and a handle is operated, The machine marks the letter with the required denomination of the postage stamp.
+The letter to be stamped is inserted in the machine and a handle is operated, the machine marks the letter with the required denomination of the postage stamp.
 It stops when the total value of the postage is used up.
-It can be again re-set by the Post Office on further payment.
-The benefits are: (1) it avoids errors in stamping, (2) eliminates wastage of stamps (3) simplifies the counting of stamps, (4) avoids risk of misappropriation of postal stamps and (5) there is no need to go to post Office every time.
-The limitations are: (1) It can be misused for private mail; (2) Franked letters cannot be posted but have to be handed over at the Post Office; (3) There is no proof of posting the letters; (4) Errors in franking cannot be rectified.
+It can be again reset by the post office on further payment.
+The benefits are: (1) It avoids errors in stamping (2) Eliminates wastage of stamps (3) Simplifies the counting of stamps (4) Avoids risk of misappropriation of postal stamps and (5) There is no need to go to post office every time.
+The limitations are: (1) It can be misused for private mail (2) Franked letters cannot be posted but have to be handed over at the post office (3) There is no proof of posting the letters (4) Errors in franking cannot be rectified.

-v) Mail Accounting Software (MAS)
+e) Mail Accounting Software (MAS)

 MAS is easy and flexible way to manage your postage expenses.
 It is designed for businesses with more sophisticated needs than those provided by a standard franking machine.
-MAS will collect, maintain and report on mail accounting data, helping you track and better control you business mail expenses.
-Productivity is naturally enhanced, with better management of all aspects of mail reporting and budgeting.
-MAS van be used from any computer with appropriate network access - there's no need to install software on every user's PC.
-The easy-to-use, customisable user interface provides instant access to all mail data, in all mailrooms, in real time.
+MAS will collect, maintain and report on mail accounting data, helping you track and better control your business mail expenses.
+Productivity is naturally enhanced with better management of all aspects of mail reporting and budgeting.
+MAS can be used from any computer with appropriate network access - there's no need to install software on every user's PC.
+The easy-to-use customisable user interface provides instant access to all mail data, in all mail rooms, in real time.

-vi) Machines used for communication
+f) Machines used for communication